Thom-Ernst/GIP-Database-Project/README.md

 END;
 ```

-### You will also require the user `ìmma` with admin privileges, the following python extract should give you enough information:
+### You will also require the user `imma` with admin privileges, the following python extract should give you enough information:

 ```python
 app.config['MYSQL_DATABASE_USER'] = 'imma'